ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

-It wasn’t clear to participants that saying ‘yes I will result’ would also assign that case to them.
+It wasn't clear to participants that saying 'yes I will result' would also assign that case to them.
 We made this clearer by changing the button and link text to be explicit about the act of assigning.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({